-SECTION D: TERMINATION OF EMPLOYMENT TE WĀHANGA D: TE WHAKAKORE TŪRANGA MAHI
+SECTION D: TERMINATION OF EMPLOYMENT TE WAHANGA D: TE WHAKAKORE TÜRANGA MAHI

 - D.1 For employees on continuing appointments, notice of termination will be not less than three months, except in the case of doctoral and graduate assistants where notice of termination will be not less than one month.
 The period of notice may be varied by mutual agreement.
 Notice will be in writing. - D.2 For fixed-term employees, notice will be deemed to have been given at the time a finishing date is agreed.
-The period of notice for earlier termination will be as for continuing employees. - D.3 If the required notice is not given, then salary in lieu of notice will be paid by the employer or forfeited by the employee as the case may be. - D.4 Nothing in sub-clauses D.1 and D.2 will prevent the employer from summarily dismissing an employee for misconduct. - D.5 When an employee is absent from work for a continuous period of five working days without notification to the employer, the employee will be deemed to have abandoned employment.
+The period of notice for earlier termination will be as for continuing employees. - D.3 For fixed term academic support staff (Sessional Assistants) notice shall be two weeks by either party. - D.4 For Facilitators and Senior Facilitators notice shall be two months by either party. - D.5 If the required notice is not given, then salary in lieu of notice will be paid by the employer or forfeited by the employee as the case may be. - D.6 Nothing in sub-clauses D.1 and D.2 will prevent the employer from summarily dismissing an employee for misconduct. - D.7 When an employee is absent from work for a continuous period of five working days without notification to the employer, the employee will be deemed to have abandoned employment.
 Where an employee was unable through no fault of that employee to notify the employer, employment will not be deemed to have been abandoned.